unit8co/darts/docs/userguide/forecasting_overview.md

 Some of the models in Darts can produce probabilistic forecasts.
 For these models, the `TimeSeries` returned by `predict()` will be probabilistic, and contain a certain number of Monte Carlo samples describing the joint distribution over time and components.
 The number of samples can be directly determined by the argument `num_samples` of the `predict()` function (leaving `num_samples=1` will return a deterministic `TimeSeries`).

+Models supporting probabilistic forecasts are indicated with a "✅" in the `Probabilistic` column on the [model list](https://github.com/unit8co/darts#forecasting-models).
-The distribution of the forecasts depend on the model.
+The actual probabilistic distribution of the forecasts depends on the model.

-Some models such as ARIMA, Exponential Smoothing or (T)BATS make normality assumptions and the resulting distribution is a Gaussian with time-dependent parameters.
+Some models such as ARIMA, Exponential Smoothing, (T)BATS or KalmanForecaster make normality assumptions and the resulting distribution is a Gaussian with time-dependent parameters.
 For example:
 ```python
 from darts.datasets import AirPassengersDataset
 from darts import TimeSeries